Guide to the Examination of Research Students

 Definition: The thesis as presented and defended is not deemed to be of either PhD or a Swansea University MPhil standard actually or potentially.

-23. Information to Accompany the Outcomes of Examination for the Above Degrees
+21. Information to Accompany the Outcomes of Examination for the Above Degrees

 If the corrections, amendments or re-submission stipulated are not completed to the satisfaction of the examiners or not submitted for scrutiny within the given time period, then the candidate will not be approved for the award or lower degree.
 Not all doctorates have the possibility of receiving a lower degree and therefore the exit award arrangement applies.

-- Where a re-submission is stipulated, candidates must pay the relevant re-submission fee.
+- Where a re-submission is stipulated, Candidates must pay the relevant re-submission fee.

 - A candidate may be allowed a single opportunity to re-submit the work.

-The student will be provided with a list of corrections/amendments by the examiners and will be informed that corrections/amendments should be completed within the stipulated time period of receiving the list of corrections/amendments.
+The student will be provided with a list of corrections/amendments by the examiners and will be informed that corrections/ amendments should be completed within the stipulated time period of receiving the list of corrections/amendments.
 The list of corrections/amendments may take the form of an annotated copy of the thesis from one or both of the examiners and/or a short document detailing corrections prepared by one or both examiners.
 At the time of the oral examination one or both of the examiners will have been given the responsibility of scrutinising the corrections/amendments.

 The student should present their corrections/amendments to the nominated examiner(s) for approval.
 Corrections/amendments may be presented in electronic format by prior agreement of all parties and should be accompanied by a document outlining both the suggested corrections/amendments and the steps taken by the student to implement those corrections/amendments.
 The nominated examiner should indicate in writing that corrections/amendments have been received and whether or not the corrections/amendments are acceptable.

-If the corrections/amendments are acceptable, Academic Services should be informed that corrections/amendments have been verified.
+If the corrections/amendments are acceptable, Education Services should be informed that corrections/amendments have been verified.
 The student should be invited to submit final copies of the thesis (see Guide to the Submission and Presentation of a Thesis for Research Students for details) as soon as possible.
-Once final copies of the thesis have been received, the student will be informed by Academic Services that they will be admitted in absentia.
+Once final copies of the thesis have been received, the student will be informed by Education Services that they will be admitted in absentia.

 If the corrections/amendments are deemed to be not acceptable, or are not received within the timescale agreed, then the student will be judged to have not met the conditions set by the Examining Board and an outcome of Not Approved will be recorded.